-- 2.5.1.1 The methods, responsibility and criteria for ensuring the effectiveness of all applicable elements of the SQF Program shall be documented and implemented.
+- 2.5.1.1 The methods, responsibility and criteria for ensuring the effectiveness of Good Agricultural/Aquaculture Practices and production programs and validating critical food safety limits to ensure they achieve their intended purpose shall be documented and implemented.
 The methods applied shall ensure that: - i.
-Good Manufacturing Practices are confirmed to ensure they achieve the required result; - ii.
+Good Agricultural/Aquaculture Practices are confirmed to ensure they achieve the required result; - ii.
 Critical food safety limits are validated, and re-validated annually; - iii.
-Changes to the processes or procedures are assessed to ensure controls are still effective; and - iv.
-All applicable elements of the SQF Program are implemented and effective. - 2.5.1.2 Records of all validation activities shall be maintained.
+Changes to the processes or procedures are assessed to ensure controls are still effective. - 2.5.1.2 Records of all validation activities shall be maintained.

-Confirmation of the effectiveness of pre-requisite programs and validation of critical food safety limits is vital to ensuring that the programs and limits achieve their intended purpose, resulting in the production of safe food.
+Confirmation of the effectiveness of good agricultural programs and validation of critical food safety limits is vital to ensuring that the programs and limits achieve their intended purpose, resulting in the production of safe, quality food.

-Validation involves testing over and above daily monitoring to ensure that established food safety limits are effective, i.e., achieve the desired results, so that the supplier can have confidence that the product and process are safe.
+Validation involves testing, observation, inspection or auditing over and above daily activities to ensure that established food safety limits are effective, i.e. achieve the desired results, so that the site can have confidence that the product and product handling are safe.
 Validation methods will vary depending on the risk to finished product safety.
 For hazards assessed as high risk, the critical limits must be re-validated annually.

 Critical food safety limits are said to be validated because they have been confirmed by scientific analysis.
-Prerequisite programs and other food safety controls, however are confirmed by observation, inspection or audit to ensure that they are achieving the desired result.
+Good agricultural programs and other food safety controls, however are confirmed by observation, inspection or audit to ensure that they are achieving the desired result.

-The SQF practitioner is responsible for documenting and implementing the methods, responsibility and criteria for confirming the effectiveness of pre-requisite programs and validating critical food safety limits to ensure they achieve their intended purpose.
-The supplier must demonstrate how the validation methods ensure that the selected critical limits achieve the level of control required for the targeted food safety hazard.
-The supplier must also have documentation showing that the methods and control measures provide the level of control needed.
+The SQF practitioner is responsible for documenting and implementing the methods, responsibility and criteria for confirming the effectiveness of good agricultural programs and validating critical food safety limits to ensure they achieve their intended purpose.
+Where a HACCP-based model is being referenced some of this activity may be conducted and updated by the competent authority.
+Regardless of where the information is gathered, the site must demonstrate how the validation methods ensure that the selected critical limits achieve the level of control required for the targeted food safety hazard or threat to product quality.
+The site must also have documentation showing that the methods and control measures provide the level of control needed.
+If there are no CCP's this aspect of validation is not required.

-Some potential methods for confirming the effectiveness of specific pre-requisite programs are listed below.
+Some potential methods for confirming the effectiveness of specific good agricultural programs are listed below.
 The implementation of these specific methods is not necessarily required, but confirmation of the effectiveness of the program is required.
 This is not an exhaustive list, but provides some examples:

-- Personnel practices: Observe employees during the internal audit or daily operational inspection to ensure they are meeting the requirements of the supplier's program. - Personnel processing practices: Observe employees during the internal audit or daily operational inspection to ensure they are meeting the requirements of the program. - Training of personnel: Interview employees to ensure that job training has been effective and that key points are understood. - Calibration of equipment: Engage an outside contractor to confirm that equipment is properly calibrated. - Management of pests and vermin: Trend pest activity information to determine that the program is effective. - Premises and equipment maintenance: Trend equipment breakdowns for signs of repeat problems. - Cleaning and inspection: Perform environmental testing to ensure that microbiological loads are acceptable. - · Water microbiology: Perform water testing to ensure that it meets potability standards.
+- Personnel practices: Observe employees during the internal audit or daily operational inspection to ensure they are meeting the requirements of the site's program. - Personnel product handling practices: Observe employees during the internal audit or daily operational inspection to ensure they are meeting the requirements of the program. - Training of personnel: Interview employees to ensure that job training has been effective and that key points are understood. - Calibration of equipment: Engage an outside contractor to confirm that equipment (e.g. sprayer) is properly calibrated. - Management of pests and vermin: Trend pest activity information to determine that the program is effective. - · Premises and equipment maintenance: Trend equipment breakdowns for signs of repeat problems. - Cleaning and inspection: Perform environmental testing to ensure that microbiological loads are acceptable. - Water microbiology and quality: Perform water testing to ensure that it meets potability standards.